salemon/robotic_chess_player/README.md

 **Please keep the format and adjust the values if a new chessboard is used.
 Remember, the unit is in meters.**
 * The process of getting the proper compensation value will be elaborated in the **Usage** section

+### 5. Setting up the UR5e installation file
+The UR5e robot in MACS lab has already configured robot installation file that works with Hand-E gripper and ROS.
+If you want to create a new installation, do the following:

+* Go to installation tab (ref: UR5e user manual, section 16), configure the robot mounting, TCP and anyting that is revelent.
+* Configure the Ethernet IP for the robot.
+This IP will be used by robot ROS drive.
+Please note, the IP for your robot and PC should be in the same subnet.
+* Install the Robotiq hand-E urcaps.
+Refer to the hand-e user manual for detailed steps.
+* Finally, save the current installation files.

 # Usage
 ## Start the entire system
 ### 1. Bring up the UR5e robot driver in lab B012